frederic-perez/AmE-dictionary/data/dictionary.md

 __stocks__ _n_ __1__ A device consisting of a heavy timber frame with holes for confining the ankles and sometimes the wrists, formerly used for punishment. _They joined in bands to rescue a fellow peasant from the stocks._
 __stodgiest__
 __stodgy__ _adj_ :two::hammer: _The mainstream may sound too stodgy._
+__stoic__ _adj_ /STOH-ik/ Stoic describes someone who shows very little emotion especially in response to a painful or distressing situation.
 __stoke__ _v_ :nine::m: (stoked, stoking, stoke up) __1__ To add more coal or wood to a fire. _I stoked the furnace for the night._ __2__ To cause something to increase. _Rising oil prices stoked inflation._ _Stoking tensions._
 __stokehold__ _n_ The area or compartment into which a ship’s furnaces or boilers open. _Syn_ fireroom, stokehole _When the ship was sinking, many passengers were able to escape, but the stokehold crew was trapped below deck._
 __stoking__ _n_